-\begin{definition}[$\epsilon-$Mutual-Information differential privacy (MI-DP) \cite{CY16}] For a dataset $X^n=(X_1, \cdots, X_n)$ with the corresponding ML output $Y$ according to the randomized mechanism represented by $\mathcal{M}=P_{Y|X^n}$, \textit{mutual information differential privacy} (MI-DP) is defined as where $X^{-i}=\{X_1,\cdots,X_{i-1},\cdots,X_{i+1},\cdots, X_n\}$ denotes the dataset entries excluding $X_i$. \end{definition} $\epsilon-$MI-DP definition of Cuff \textit{et al.} in \cite{CY16} combines the Shannon information with the notion of \textit{identifiability} which is defined using the Bayesian approach on indistinguishability of the neighboring datasets.
+This first main part of the tutorial is dedicated for presentation of information-theoretic quantities adapted to be used as privacy constraint in systems that deploy $(\epsilon, \delta)-$ differential privacy. \begin{definition}[$\epsilon-$Mutual-Information differential privacy (MI-DP) \cite{CY16}] For a dataset $X^n=(X_1, \cdots, X_n)$ with the corresponding ML output $Y$ according to the randomized mechanism represented by $\mathcal{M}=P_{Y|X^n}$, \textit{mutual information differential privacy} (MI-DP) is defined as where $X^{-i}=\{X_1,\cdots,X_{i-1},X_{i+1},\cdots, X_n\}$ denotes the dataset entries excluding $X_i$. \end{definition} $\epsilon-$MI-DP definition of Cuff \textit{et al.} in \cite{CY16} combines the Shannon information with the notion of \textit{identifiability} which is defined using the Bayesian approach on indistinguishability of the neighboring datasets.
 Accordingly, a mechanism $\mathcal{M}$ satisfies \textbf{$\epsilon-$identifiability} for some positive and real $\epsilon$ if the following inequality holds for any neighboring entries $x, \tilde{x} \in \mathcal{D}^n$ and any output $y \in \mathcal{D}^n$.
-Both $\epsilon-$MI-DP and $\epsilon-$identifiability consider the case of the implicit strong adversary assumption \cite{CY16} (also called \textit{informed adversary} in \cite{DMNA06}) where the adversary has the knowledge of all but a single entry in a dataset and aims to find out about the value of the last one.
-The condition of (\ref{ineq:identifiable}) means that when $\epsilon$ is small, neighboring datasets are indistinguishable based on the posterior probabilities of the output.
-This is what makes it hard to associate the representation of the data and the data owner, i.e. the re-identification.
+Both $\epsilon-$MI-DP and $\epsilon-$identifiability are subject to the implicit strong adversary assumption \cite{CY16} (also called as the \textit{informed adversary} in \cite{DMNA06}) where the adversary has the knowledge of all but a single entry in a dataset and aims to discover the last one.
+The condition in (\ref{ineq:identifiable}) suggests that for small values of $\epsilon$, neighboring datasets are indistinguishable based on the posterior probabilities of the output.
+This is what makes it hard to associate the representation of the data and the data owner, which translates to re-identification.
 Another line of work in \cite{WYZ16} defines the mutual information-based differential privacy as a lossy source coding problem without the maximization taken over all possible dataset distributions.
 Definition \ref{def:MI-dP} differs from the information theoretic definitions of original differential privacy by incorporating that no assumptions are made on prior dataset distributions.
 Maximization over all possible input distributions in (\ref{eq:MI-DP}) assures that the differential privacy is a property of the mechanism resembling the well-known formula of the Shannon capacity.
-Next, we remind the reader of the so-called \textit{Kullback-Leibler differential privacy}. \begin{definition}[$\epsilon-$Kullback-Leibler (KL) differential privacy \cite{CY16}] A randomized mechanism $\mathcal{M}=P_{Y|X}$ guarantees $\epsilon-$ KL-differential privacy, if the following inequality holds for all its neighboring datasets $x$ and $\tilde{x}$,